warning

 Is the information you're using to support your answer accurate?
 Is it in the same context?
 Evidence should be concise and justify the point that we are trying to make in relation to the question.

-Check for understanding which of the following can be useful strategies to locate evidence to support and answer.
+Which of the following can be useful strategies to locate evidence to support an answer.

 Including all the information we can find on a topic.